cytopia/thunar-custom-actions/README.md

 ## Security

 ### ![Thunar GPG Encrypt](/icons/thunar-gpg-encrypt.png) [thunar-gpg-encrypt.sh](thunar-gpg-encrypt.sh)
-This action pops up a terminal window letting you choose from your gpg recipients and encrypts and signs the file with your chosen gpg key.
+This action pops up a zenity Gui letting you choose from your gpg recipients and encrypts and signs the file with your chosen gpg key.
 (Asymmetric encryption)

 ### ![Thunar GPG Decrypt](/icons/thunar-gpg-decrypt.png) [thunar-gpg-decrypt.sh](thunar-gpg-decrypt.sh)